09 Jan Saint Julian and Saint Basilissa, Martyr

 Today is the feast day of Saint Julian and Saint Basilissa.
-Ora pro nobis.
+Orate pro nobis.

 Saint Julian and Saint Basilissa, though married, lived by mutual consent in perpetual chastity.
 While little substantive information is known of the lives of this holy couple, it appears that Julian was forced by his family to marry.